Bures-Wasserstein geometry for positive-definite Hermitian matrices and their trace-one subset

 \section{Bures-Wasserstein Geometry}

-In this section we explore the geometry induced by the Bures-Wasserstein distance.
-We start by finding the metric and geodesics corresponding to the BW distance on $\pherm$.
-Subsequently, we restrict the obtained metric to $\dens$ and derive the corresponding distance function and geodesics.
-The flow of the argument is analogues to Section 1.2, where we start from the Hellinger distance on $\mathcal{M}_+(\Omega)$, derive the Fisher metric and subsequently find the Riemannian distance and geodesics for this metric restricted to the submanifold $\mathcal{P}_+(\Omega)$.
+In this section, we explore the geometry induced by the Bures-Wasserstein distance.
+We start by recovering the metric and geodesics corresponding to the BW distance on $\pherm$.
+For this, we follow the exposition in \cite{bhatia1} and provide extra justification for some of the results.\footnote{This derivation is presented here because it lays the foundation for the results derived in the second part of the section and it allows for a better comparison with the classical argument of Rao.} Subsequently, we restrict the obtained metric to $\dens$ and derive the corresponding distance function and geodesics.
+The flow of the argument is analogous to Section \ref{argumentrao}, where we start from the Hellinger distance on $\mathcal{M}_+(\Omega)$, derive the Fisher metric, and subsequently find the Riemannian distance and geodesics for this metric restricted to the submanifold $\mathcal{P}_+(\Omega)$.
 We start by discussing some general results from Riemannian geometry.\\

 Let $(\mathcal{M},g)$ and $(\mathcal{N},h)$ be Riemannian manifolds and $\pi: (\mathcal{M},g) \to (\mathcal{N},h)$ a smooth submersion.
 We can make the following orthogonal decomposition of the tangent space at $p \in \mathcal{M}$: